 I also teach marching snare and concert percussion for students in school band.
 My reading exercises and transcriptions adhere to PAS standards.

 Note for prospective students:

-For myself, both as a student and teacher, the tradition of music has continuously been transmitted through private one-on-one experience between mentor and disciple.
+For myself, both as a student and teacher, the tradition of music has continuously been transmitted through private one-on-one instruction from mentor to disciple.
 Though some people may look for college degrees or certificates to qualify a teacher's experience, you will find none with me.
-In fact, very few (if any) of the teachers I have studied under had any of those types of qualifications.
-That doesn't invalidate the quality of degrees or certificates, but simply means that there are many highly qualified music instructors and performers who have learned the craft without any formal education, so to speak.
+In fact, very few of the professionals I studied under had any of college experience, and some eschewed it.
+It does not invalidate the quality of degrees or certificates, but simply means that there are many highly qualified music instructors and performers who have learned the craft without any formal education.
 I say this to address the small percentage of students/parents who look for these types of credentials.
 To be sure, I am not a casually trained musician that teaches short-cut or technically deficient methods.
 Over the years I have trained with superb and rigorous instructors whose abilities are the best in their class and still work to sharpen my skills as both a player and a teacher.
-Even still, I occasionally study with a teacher.
 I encourage prospective students to feel free to discuss any questions they have about my lessons or method, or simply sit down with me for a trial lesson.
-My experience as a player and teacher has brought me this far in life, and I am confident that my students will in turn become great drummers under my instruction if they apply themselves!
+My experience as a player and teacher has brought me incredible success, and I am confident that my students will in turn become great drummers under my instruction if they apply themselves!